consulan/killerkoda-git-scenario/git-scenario/clone.md

-# Step One - Create global user git
+# Step Two - Create global user git

 >In this step, we clone a remote repo for work with them.
 >In the last step we init a repo.
 For this cause, we erase the .git directory.